jimba81-exercises/py-process-mgr/README.md

 ## 3. TODO
 ### 3.1.
 Concurrent Processes With No-Binding
 - Processes in the `PyProcGroup_Concurrent()` run concurrently and may complete in different time.
-However, the early completed one has to wait (*binding at the end*) till remaining processes to complete.
+However, the early completed one has to wait (*binding() is called after all processes are started*) till remaining processes to be completed.
 This is inevitable for **`nested`** process groups.
+(You really want the group to be completed if the group is a sub-group of other group)
 - We may introduce `Concurrent Processes with no-binding` to the concurrent processes only if:
   - Processes are set inside `PyProcGroup_Concurrent()` class
   - The processes are the root processes (highest level of the nested groups)